IreneKilgannon/pands-project/README.md

 |75%   |     6.400000 |    3.300000  |    5.100000  |   1.800000|
 |max   |     7.900000 |    4.400000  |    6.900000  |   2.500000|

 The summary statistics reveal that petal lengths and petal widths are smaller than the sepal lengths and sepal widths.
-Petal width is the smallest variable with the min length of 0.1 cm, a mean of 1.20 cm with max size of 2.5 mm.
-Sepal length is the largest of the four variables with a mean of 5.8 mm.
+Petal width is the smallest variable with the min length of 0.1 cm, a mean of 1.20 cm with max size of 2.5 cm.
+Sepal length is the largest of the four variables with a mean of 5.8 cm.
 I would imagine that the size difference between the sepals and petals would help an amateur botanist distinguish between them if they could not do so by looking at the flower.

-Summary Statistics for Each Iris Species
+Summary Statistics for each Iris Species

 ```python
 # Summary statistics grouped by species.
 Transpose the result to make easier comparisons between the species.